 As many forest ecosystems are degraded, large-scale forest restoration is essential for meeting the global ambitions of improving biodiversity and ecosystem services a.
 Experience from smaller pilot projects can show clear evidence of success, which then supports efforts that lead to success at a regional or national level.
 Well executed pilot projects provide a conceptual framework where lessons learned – ranging from technical methods to stakeholder engagement – can be applied to addressing larger environmental challenges.

-Within our work, we developed the concept of an upscaling ‘route-map’ to help those commissioning or running pilots to consider and advise on how the learning from their project should be upscaled.
+Within our work, we developed the concept of an upscaling ‘route-map’ to help those commissioning or running pilots to consider and advise on how the learning from their project should be upscaled (see Guidelines for the Development of Upscaling Plans)

 Policy actors initiating or financing pilot projects